This Notice Describes How Medical Information About You May be Used and Disclosed and How You Can Access This Information. Please Review It Carefully.

 We may disclose your PHI to workers’ compensation agencies for work-related illnesses or injuries.

-If you are an inmate of a correctional institution or under the custody of a law enforcement office, we may release PHI about you to the correctional institution or law enforcement official.
+If you are an inmate of a correctional institution or under the custody of a law enforcement officer, we may release PHI about you to the correctional institution or law enforcement official.
 This release would be necessary for the institution to provide you with health care, to protect your health and safety or the health and safety of others, or for the safety and security of the correctional institution.

 We will, if required by law, release your PHI to the Secretary of the Department of Health and Human Services for enforcement of HIPPA.